nahumck/nahumck.me/posts/2015/07/be-yourself.md

 layout: "post"
 ---

 As I’m creating this new space, I often think of what I can do to make it better for everyone reading.
-I want to create something successful, something that people will read, recommend, and eventually turn into some side income.[\[1\]](#fn-1 "see footnote") Finding success is why I set out to do this.
+I want to create something successful, something that people will read, recommend, and eventually turn into some side income.[^1] Finding success is why I set out to do this.

 Except that it’s not.